paradime-io/nfl_data_modeling_challenge/README.md

 **Red Zone Performance**
 The red zone remains a key battleground, with J. Taylor and J. Jacobs dominating rushing opportunities, while T. Kelce and A. St. Brown lead in pass completions.
 Over the years, 2021 stood out as the strongest for overall performance, while 2022 saw the biggest decline, with gradual recovery since.

+**Defense Time**
+Carolina (CAR) had the worst rushing defense in 2024, allowing the highest average rushing yards over the last four years, with a 500-yard gap ahead of the next closest teams.

+**Fantasy Points**
+Josh Allen has been the most consistent top fantasy performer, leading in both average PPR points per game and total fantasy points across 2021-2024.